k-barton/komodor/README.md

 This extension forked from [“Sciviews-K”](https://community.komodoide.com/packages/addons/sciviews-k/) by Philippe Grosjean, and since then has been largely rewritten.

-This add-on provides a file type named __“R\_extended”__ to avoid conflict with Komodo's built-in R syntax highlighter.
 Code completion and syntax checking works only with “R\_extended” not “R“.
+"R" language provided by this add-on is named __“R\_extended”__ to avoid conflict with Komodo's built-in R syntax highlighter.

 **Features:**

 * Connect to “R” session from Komodo
-* Execution of R code from within editor:
+* Execution of R code directly from within editor:
    + output from R is shown in the _Command Output_ pane
    + execute (or `source`) the current line or selection, bookmark-delimited block, function at cursor, or a whole file.